 Last week I had the opportunity to attend the Uxmal Light and Sound show and well, my opinions are kind of mixed about it.
 But hey, how about we start at the beginning of this fateful day?

-Unfortunately, public transportation is not as good so it poses a BIG challenge to people who like to explore the ruins until closing time (17:00), stay for the Uxmal Light and Sound show (19:00 to 20:00) and come back to their hotels/hostels at Merida afterwards.
+Unfortunately, public transportation is not as good so it poses a BIG challenge to people who like to explore the ruins until closing time (17:00), stay for the Uxmal Light and Sound show (19:00 to 20:00), and come back to their hotels/hostels at Merida afterward.
 Alternatively, you can arrive from Valladolid.